shadowcoder/invisible/README.md

 get: calls the implied function getPropertyName(), which should be defined in the server-class implementation
 set: calls the implied function setPropertyName(value), which should be defined in the server-class implementation
 public: anyone may read or write
-publicread: anyone may read, but only privileged members may write
+publicread: anyone may read, but only privileged members may write'
+serverwrite: anyone may read, but only the server may write
 private: only privileged members may access

 Functions may also be prefixed with keywords, which modify their accessibility: